Ferrum College: Founding

 Charitable members of the Methodist Episcopal Church in Virginia established the school—Ferrum Training School—in Ferrum, Virginia in 1913 to provide educational opportunities to underprivileged youth in the state's Blue Ridge Mountains region.
 The Virginia Conference Woman's Home Missionary Society (VCWHMS) under President Mrs. Lee Britt wished to serve and educate the rural population of southwestern Virginia.
-Already in 1909, President Britt informed Dr. Benjamin Beckham, presiding elder of the Danville district, that the VCWHMS had gathered $1,200 toward constructing a school somewhere in the district.
-In 1911, the village of Ferrum was selected for the presence of the train depot on the Norfolk and Western Railway between Roanoke and Winston-Salem.
-In 1912, Dr. Beckham offered to help raise $25,000 and in 1913 the Society formed a board of trustees and purchased eighty acres of land for the campus from local farmer George Goode, with another fifty acres donated by citizens of the village, allowing the Board to officially establish Ferrum Training School.
+Already in 1909, President Britt informed Benjamin Beckham, presiding elder of the Danville district, that the VCWHMS had gathered $1,200 toward constructing a school somewhere in the district.
+In 1911, the village of Ferrum was selected as the location of the train depot on the Norfolk and Western Railway between Roanoke and Winston-Salem.
+In 1912, Beckham offered to help raise $25,000, and in 1913, the society formed a board of trustees and purchased 80 acres of land for the campus from local farmer George Goode, with another 50 acres donated by citizens of the village, allowing the board to officially establish Ferrum Training School.

-Construction began in earnest in 1914 and Dr. Beckham moved his family to the site, opening the first section of John Wesley Hall to open the first term of instruction in the fall of 1914.
-The small school grew with the support of the Railway, which constructed a cinder road from the Ferrum Depot to Ferrum Training School.
-The Board of Trustees purchased an additional 96 acres in 1916 and Ferrum graduated their first diploma-earning student in 1917, Berta Thompson (1897-1975), who went on to become a public school teacher.
+Construction began in earnest in 1914 and Beckham moved his family to the site, opening the first section of John Wesley Hall to begin the first term of instruction in the fall of 1914.
+The small school grew with the support of the railway, which constructed a cinder road from the Ferrum Depot to Ferrum Training School.
+The board of trustees purchased an additional 96 acres in 1916, and Ferrum graduated their first diploma-earning student in 1917: Berta Thompson (1897–1975), who went on to become a public-school teacher.

-After steady growth in its first decade despite numerous crises involving sickness, financial difficulties, and luring faculty to rural Virginia, in 1926 Ferrum's trustees voted to recast the institution as a junior college.
+After steady growth in its first decade, despite numerous crises involving sickness, financial difficulties, and luring faculty to rural Virginia, in 1926 Ferrum's trustees voted to recast the institution as a junior college.
 In 1928, the village of Ferrum opened a public elementary school.
-Between 1926 and 1935, Ferrum Training School transitioned into secondary education with the occasional post-secondary course in religious training.
-After 1935, Ferrum Training School under President Dr. James A. Chapman began seeking accreditation, the name of the institution in 1940 becoming Ferrum Training School – Ferrum Junior College.
+Between 1926 and 1935, Ferrum Training School transitioned into secondary education with the occasional postsecondary course in religious training.
+After 1935, Ferrum Training School under President James A. Chapman began seeking accreditation, the name of the institution in 1940 becoming "Ferrum Training School – Ferrum Junior College".